rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 - Can we even have customers truly test their apps if they require H100 to even try?
 - What if we scheduled time blocks for customers to test with limited H100 capacity in sandbox?
 - Could we get through all customers testing within a safe time frame to maintain quarterly upgrades?
+- Can we stagger k8sapp upgrades every two quarters (or whatever)?